-While I plan to write other posts, some going into more detail about ways to reduce and/or eliminate debt, I figured I’d write a short post on things you can do NOW to start making some progress.
+While I plan to write other posts, some going into more detail about ways to reduce or eliminate debt, I figured I’d write a short post on things you can do now to start making some progress.

 If you have any cards that are still active and have limits, stop using them.
 You need to stop increasing your debt level in order to reduce it.

-***Update: It should go without saying to make sure you are current on ALL your bills before you start paying down others.
+It should go without saying to make sure you are current on all your bills before you start paying down others.
 Getting and staying current should be the top priority, as that will be the biggest improvement in your credit score.

-If you are current, call and try to negotiate lower payments.
+If you’ve caught up with all your payments, call your creditors and try to negotiate lower interest payments.
 This will help you pay off your debt faster.

-If you are current, but at a high % of available credit, call and ask for a limit increase.
-DO NOT use this amount, instead, allow it to instantly lower your % and increase your credit score.
+If you are all up to date with your payments, but at a high % of available credit, call and ask for a limit increase.
+Don’t use this amount, instead, allow it to instantly lower your % and increase your credit score.